oorestisime/oioannou/src/content/blog/internal-company-agent-lessons.md

 Other departments may have fewer existing agent workflows to replace.
 Once they see a relevant example and trust the access model, the value can be more immediate.

-Treating the agent as company infrastructure rather than an engineering experiment changed both its adoption and the features I prioritized.
+Treating the agent as company infrastructure rather than an engineering experiment changed both its adoption and the features that mattered most.

 ## Five things I would do differently

-### 1. I would design local access much earlier
+### 1. Design local access earlier

 The biggest missing piece is making company tools available safely from local agent harnesses.